-Incorrect or Missing Membership Sign (-1 to -10 points)
+Incorrect or Missing Membership Sign (Incorrect, -2 pts; Missing, -5pts)

 To ensure that the judges score the correct team, and to be recognized by the audience, every team must have a membership sign that is readable from a minimum of 25 feet away throughout the presentation of its long-term solution.
 If the team fails to provide a sign it may create one while in the Staging Area.
 If it is not visible part of the time, there is no penalty.
-If it is not visible most of the time it will receive a penalty.
 The sign must be created by the team.
-It must show the team's membership number as it appears on the membership card, and it must show the membership name that appears on the card.
+It must show the team's membership number as it appears in the membership status, and it must show the membership name that appears on it as well.
 The name may be spelled out or abbreviated, as long as the abbreviations are recognizable by the judges.
 For example, George Washington High School may read George Washington HS or Geo.
 Washington HS, but GWHS is insufficient.
-If a membership card contains any other information, such as Team A, Team B, and so on, that must appear on the sign as well, either spelled out or abbreviated, e.g., Tm A. This required information on your membership sign must appear in the language of your tournament host at all times.
+If a membership contains any other information, such as Team A, Team B, and so on, that must appear on the sign as well, either spelled out or abbreviated, e.g., Tm A. This required information on your membership sign must appear in the language of your tournament host at all times.
 Any other language that appears on the sign will be considered part of the sign's decoration.
 If the membership sign is scored there is no penalty if it is missing other than receiving a score of zero.